McDevon/taxman-engine/README.md

 - How-to-use guide
 - Examples of scenes, objects, components, and game state
 - Audio support
+- Render optimisations
+- Keep 1-bit images in memory with 1-bit colors instead of 8-bit colors
 - 9-sprite
 - Sprite alpha using dithering
 - Easier UI layout scheme using object's top-left corner as origin for child objects